Ayfri/Kore/website/src/jsMain/resources/markdown/doc/data-driven/Predicates.md

 - Book contents
 - And many more

 Each matcher corresponds to a component type in Minecraft and provides type-safe ways to check their properties.
-For a complete list of available matchers, refer to the
-`arguments.components.matchers` package in the source code.
+See the [Available Component Matchers](/docs/concepts/components#available-component-matchers) table in the Components guide for the full list.

 ## Using Predicates in Commands